Gerad Parker

-Gerad Michael Parker (born January 4, 1981) is an American football coach and former wide receiver.
-He is the offensive coordinator and tight ends coach at Notre Dame.
-He was previously the offensive coordinator at West Virginia University.
-Parker played college football at the University of Kentucky from 2000 to 2004 for head coaches Hal Mumme, Guy Morriss & Rich Brooks.
+Gerad Michael Parker (born January 4, 1981) is an American college football coach and former player.
+He is the head football coach for Troy University, a position he has held since 2024.
+He was previously the offensive coordinator and tight ends coach at the University of Notre Dame and the offensive coordinator at West Virginia University.
+Parker played as a wide receiver at the University of Kentucky from 2000 to 2004 for head coaches Hal Mumme, Guy Morriss, and Rich Brooks.
 He served as the interim head coach at Purdue University for six games in 2016.

 Early life

 Gerad, a native of Louisa, Kentucky, was born the son of Rick and Laura Parker.
-Parker graduated from Lawrence County High School, where he was a member of the basketball team, track and field team as well as the football team as a record-setting wide receiver.
+Parker graduated from Lawrence County High School, where he was a member of the basketball team, track and field team and the football team as a record-setting wide receiver.
 As a freshman and sophomore, Parker teamed up with Jason Michael to form one of the best passing attacks in the state of Kentucky.
 A 2000 graduate, Parker was Kentucky's all-time leader with 4,814 career receiving yards in high school.
 His 65 receptions, 1,504 receiving yards and 20 touchdowns as a senior made him a finalist for the 1999 Kentucky Mr. Football Award, losing out to eventual teammate Travis Atwell.
-Parker also ran the 400-meter dash, 400-meter relay and 1,600-meter relay, as well as was a member of the basketball team.
+Parker ran the 400-meter dash, 400-meter relay and 1,600-meter relay for the track and field team.

 College career

 In January 2000, Parker accepted a scholarship to the University of Kentucky to continue his football career.
 He chose Kentucky over offers from Marshall and Western Kentucky.
-During Paker's career at Kentucky, he went through three head coaches, two broken collar bones and a leg injury.
+During Parker's career at Kentucky, he went through three head coaches, two broken collar bones and a leg injury.